danielgomezm/de-challenge-v2/README_DGOMEZ.md

 `python english_premier_league.py`

 ## Results
-I each output-file, we have:
+For each output-file, one per season, we have:
 - **standings**: the standigns for each team of the season, presenting place, team, points and goal difference.
 - **efectiveness**: the ratio between shots on goal and goals scored.
 - **goals against**: the team with the most goals against.